db-in/LocalServer/README.md

     .send(to: "https://apple.com")
 ```

+IMPORTANT: When defining the mock URL for the same HTTP method, remember that the URL uses **regex** to evaluate, which means regexes may override each other mistakenly and cause wrong behaviors.
+Also the `send(to:)` is a convenient method and thus uses a shared server under the hood.
+It's reset everytime you set the `StubServer.instance` to `nil`.

 Once the `StubServer.instance` is defined as non-nil, it will spin the Local Server.
 To stop the Local Server just set it back to `nil`, which is the default value.

 #### UITest Server